Igorserwis/invoice-catalog/README.md

 - Create queue "invoices_queue", Durability - Transient; - why? because one of our controller use this queue before initialization in other module.
 - npm install

-      Hint: If you want delete invoice, you need to have his id.
+      Hint: If you want to delete the invoice, you need to have its ID.
       eg: POST: /invoice/1

 ## Running the app